How to Optimize Latency in Voice Agents

 - Return to monitoring

+The order matters.
 Prioritize by user impact, not technical severity.
+Remember the p99 issue we mentioned earlier?
 P99 spikes affecting greetings matter more than p50 delays in rarely-used functions.
+The greeting is when users form their first impression.

 A/B testing validates provider decisions: